Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

 August 2021 - Present.

-This course is designed to be an introduction to American government, its historical foundations, institutions, and political processes.
+This course is an introduction to American government, its historical foundations, institutions, and political processes.
 The purpose of this class is to teach about the institutions, practices, and history of politics and government in the United States.
-This course covers a great deal of ground, including the Constitution, the three branches of the federal government, interest groups, public opinion, campaigns, elections, and parties.
+This course covers many topics including the Constitution, the three branches of the federal government, interest groups, public opinion, campaigns, elections, and parties.
 For each subject, leading perspectives in political science are examined, and current events and personal experiences are incorporated.

 In the upper division baccalaureate degree category, 3 semester hours in Political Science, United States Government, or Legal Studies (8/21).